 Ranking levels Likelihood Impact Code Risk decision with regards to halal control measures 9 Likely Critical High The organisation needs to review the incidence in a detailed manner to find the root cause of the problem.
 All precautionary measures shall be taken to resolve the problem identified.
 Monitoring and verification activities towards control measures shall be conducted in accordance to the scheduled plans.
 All staff shall be briefed to keep informed on the matter.
 8 Moderate Critical The organisation shall take all precautionary measures to resolve the problem identified.
-7 Likely Moderate Significant Monitoring and verification activities towards control measures shall be conducted in accordance to the scheduled plans.
-6 Unlikely Critical The organisation shall monitor and verify control measures in accordance to the scheduled plans.
-5 Moderate Moderate Moderate 4 Likely Insignificant 3 Unlikely Moderate The executation maintains the 2 Moderate Insignificant Low The organisation maintains the implementation of control measures in accordance to scheduled plans.
+7 Likely Moderate Significant 6 Unlikely Critical The execution shall requite and world.
+5 Moderate Moderate Moderate The organisation shall monitor and verify control measures in accordance to the 4 Likely Insignificant scheduled plans.
+3 Unlikely Moderate The ergonization maintains the 2 Moderate Insignificant Low The organisation maintains the implementation of control measures in accordance to scheduled plans.
 1 Unlikely Insignificant accordance to scrieduled plans.